Briefer's main interface

 on Windows).Your environment and environment variables

 When editing a notebook, the bar at the bottom of the editor shows the environment you’re currently using.
 You can click the environment name to view the environment’s details, like its Python version, installed packages, and resource limits.
+The bottom bar also includes buttons for adding environment variables, which are useful for storing sensitive information like API keys or database passwords.
+Finally, you can use the “files” button to manage files that are available to your notebooks.

 The bottom bar in the editor